One of the original 13 states.

-The third North Carolina (BB-55) was laid down 27 October 1937 by New York Naval Shipyard; launched 13 June 1940; sponsored by Miss Isabel Hoey, daughter of Governor of North Carolina; and commissioned at New York 9 April 1941, Captain Olaf M. Hustvedt in command.
+The third North Carolina (BB-55) was laid down on 27 October 1937 at Brooklyn, N.,Y., by the New York Navy Yard; launched on 13 June 1940; sponsored by Miss Isabel Hoey, daughter of the Governor of North Carolina; and commissioned at her building yard on 9 April 1941, Capt.
+Olaf M. Hustvedt in command.

 North Carolina and the Navy began the long island-hopping campaign for victory over the Japanese by landing Marines on Guadalcanal and Tulagi 7 August 1942.
 After screening Enterprise (CV-6) in the Air Support Force for the invasion, North Carolina guarded the carrier during operations protecting supply and communication lines southeast of the Solomons.
 Enemy carriers were located 24 August, and the Battle of the Eastern Solomons erupted.
 The Americans struck first, sinking carrier Ryujo; Japanese retaliation came as bombers and torpedo planes, covered by fighters, roared in on Enterprise and North Carolina.
 In an 8-minute action, North Carolina shot down between 7 and 14 enemy aircraft, her gunners standing to their guns despite the jarring detonation of 7 near-misses.
 One man was killed by a strafer, but the ship was undamaged.
 The protection North Carolina could offer Enterprise was limited as the speedy carrier drew ahead of her.
 Enterprise took three direct hits while her aircraft severely damaged sea-plane carrier Chitose and hit other Japanese ships.
 Since the Japanese lost about 100 aircraft in this action, the United States won control of the air and averted a threatened Japanese reinforcement of Guadalcanal.